cardote/cardote/README.md

 - 👋 Hi, I’m @cardote
 - 👀 I’m interested in make money
-- 🌱 I’m currently learning nodejs and all frameworks
 - 📫 How to reach me ...

 <!---